aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 A cynic is only a frustrated optimist.
+> 🥠 A foolish man listens to his heart.
+A wise man listens to cookies.

-Last update: Fri Apr 25 05:10:01 2025
+Last update: Sat Apr 26 05:08:45 2025

 ### Let's play! 🎮